Every South America backpacking route should include Colombia, and some people even say Colombia is the real heart of Latin America.

 Backpacking Colombia

-By reading more city and regional articles on this blog you’ll get more specific information needed for the best tourist attractions in Colombia
+By reading more city and regional articles on this blog, you’ll get more specific information needed for the best tourist attractions in Colombia

 Also, remember to check out this list of Colombia travel guides for more tips, tricks, and ideas on where to go in this amazing country.

-📌 Like this article?
-Pin it…
+📌 Like this guide?
+Click to Pin it…

 Reader Interactions